Cyphrme/BrowserTestJS/README.md

  ├─ My_File.js
  ├─ ...
  ├─ test_unit.js
- └─ browsertestjs /
+ └─ BrowserTestJS /
 ```

-The file `test_unit.js` and directory `browsertestjs` are for browsertestjs.
+The file `test_unit.js` and directory `BrowserTestJS` are for browsertestjs.

 ## To update the submodule
 When changes are made to BrowserTestJS, a project can update the changes by